Pierre-Emmanuel41/mumble-common/README.md

 ![plot](./src/main/java/resources/PlayerInfo_get.png)

-The value of both Online and Admin Status can only be 0 (false) or 1 (true).
+The value of both Online and Admin Status can only be 0 (offline/not admin) or 1 (online/admin).
-If the Online Status equals 0 then the player is not connected in game.
-In that case, the rest of the payload is not furnished.
+If the Online status equals 0 the rest of the payload is not furnished.
 The index "+12" for the Admin Status is an indicative value because it depends on the player name length.

 * <code>SET</code>